-This new program (launching January 2021) will offer children and families the opportunity to explore the diverse plant and animal communities that live right in their own neighborhoods.
-EDI staff will provide visit local parks around Southeast San Diego County to offer programming on topics such as Habitats, Plant & Animal Adaptations, Skulls & Scat, Pollution & Climate Change, Watershed Wonders, and many more.
+This new program (launching April 2021) will offer children and families the opportunity to explore the diverse plant and animal communities that live right in their own neighborhoods.
+EDI staff will visit local parks around Southeast San Diego County to offer programming on topics such as Native Habitats, Plant & Animal Adaptations, Skulls & Scat, Pollution & Climate Change, Watershed Wonders, and many more.
 Students will engage in fun and creative hands-on activities while exploring the nature spaces in their own neighborhoods.
 Please check back here for registration information.

 EDI is always looking for ways to support families to get outside and explore the natural world together!